Rakshith6/UnimanualReaching_Simulation/Version 3-Stagewise exploration/Readme.md

 Stage 3: Starts when the learner achieves a reward >= 994.

 _Exploration value settings (Stage 1 > Stage 2 > Stage 3)_
-Exploration at each stage under four types of categories as listed below Type 1: (0.5 > 0.5 > 0.5)
+Exploration at each stage under four types of categories as listed below:

+Type 1: (0.5 > 0.5 > 0.5)

 Type 2: (0.5 > 0.5 > 0.3)

 Type 3: (0.5 > 0.5 > 0.1)

 Type 4: (0.5 > 0.3 > 0.1)

 **Results**